pingcap/docs-cn/v2.1/reference/transactions/transaction-isolation.md

 ## Transaction retry

-By default TiDB will not retry transactions because this might lead to lost updates.
-If your application can tolerate lost updates, and does not require Snapshot Isolation consistency, you can enable **this feature** by setting `tidb_disable_txn_auto_retry = 0`.
-This has the benefit of fewer `COMMIT` statements generating errors.
+By default TiDB will retry transactions but this might lead to lost updates.
+If your application can tolerate lost updates, and does not require Snapshot Isolation consistency, you can keep **this feature** enabled.
+Enabling automatic retry has the benefit of fewer `COMMIT` statements generating errors.

-The value of `tidb_retry_limit` cannot be 0.
-Otherwise, the automatic retry is also disabled.
+To disable automatic retry, set `tidb_disable_txn_auto_retry = on`.
+If you set the value of `tidb_retry_limit` to 0, the automatic retry is also disabled.

 ## Transactional anomalies caused by automatic retries

-By default TiDB will not retry transactions because this might lead to lost updates.
-If your application can tolerate lost updates, and does not require Snapshot Isolation consistency, you can enable **this feature** by setting `tidb_disable_txn_auto_retry = 0`.
+By default TiDB will retry transactions because this might lead to lost updates.
+If your application can tolerate lost updates, and does not require Snapshot Isolation consistency, you can keep **this feature** enabled.
 This has the benefit of fewer `COMMIT` statements generating errors.

 Example 1: